Famous blue logos: Companies with blue logos

 Pepsi Logo

-The association of the color blue with water often evokes feelings of rejuvenation and calm.
+The association of blue with water often evokes feelings of rejuvenation and calm.
 This association makes it a popular choice for brands, especially in the beverage sector, seeking to evoke a sense of freshness.
 A prime example of this color strategy is the Pepsi logo.
-The rich navy blue hue is pronounced in its logo and wordmark, reinforcing the brand identity and refreshing essence of the beverage.
+The rich navy blue hue is pronounced in its logo and wordmark, reinforcing the beverage’s brand identity and refreshing essence.

-Complementing the dominant blue color is red, creating a contrast that emphasizes the special character of the soda.
-This combination provides visual appeal and conveys the bright and unique flavor of the drink.
+Red complements the dominant blue color, creating a contrast that emphasizes the soda’s special character.
+This combination provides visual appeal and conveys the drink’s bright and unique flavor.

-In the world of branding, color choice plays a key role in shaping a brand’s image and the emotions it seeks to evoke in its audience.
-Pepsi’s decision to use dark blue complemented by red clearly demonstrates how thoughtful color choices can attract and hold a consumer’s attention.
+In branding, color choice plays a key role in shaping a brand’s image and the emotions it seeks to evoke in its audience.
+Pepsi’s decision to use dark blue, complemented by red, demonstrates how thoughtful color choices attract and hold a consumer’s attention.
 The brand’s iconic design is more than just a logo; it represents the refreshing sensation of the beverage.

 Philips